Objective-C 3.0 Draft Specification

 Part 12 — Diagnostics, Tooling, and Tests

-Defines the required diagnostics, fix-its, migrators, analyzers, and conformance evidence expected from a serious implementation.
+Defines the required diagnostics, canonicalization fix-its, analyzers, and conformance evidence expected from a serious implementation.

 Implementation Reality Check